tpwo/pg-latex/README.md

 ### Plain copy

-If for any reason, you don't want to use git submodules you can create a `pg-latex` folder in your local workspace and copy `pg.cls` and `preamble_pg.sty` into it to achieve the same effect.
+If for any reason, you don't want to use git submodules you can create a `pg-latex` folder in your local workspace and copy `pg.cls` and `preamble_pg.sty` into it to achieve the same effect (remember about switching to the correct branch before).

 ## Use in your LaTeX project

-For the correct setup without LaTeX warnings you need to have a `pg-latex` folder in the same path as your main file (i.e. `main.tex`).
+For the correct setup without LaTeX warnings you need to have a `pg-latex` folder in the same path as your main file (usually `main.tex`).
 It is possible to set up different paths but the manual editing  of files is needed in this case as `\ProvidesClass` in `pg.cls` and `\ProvidesPackage` in `preamble_pg.sty` need to reflect a folder structure of your workspace.
 By default it is: